What Level of Cut Resistant Gloves Do I Need?

 Level 1: These fabrics offer protection for cuts considered to be a nuisance to the wearer, such as paper cuts or automotive maintenance.

 When buying cut-resistant gloves, you will see that they come with a rating.
 This is their rating when it comes to their resistance.
 A pair of gloves with a cut resistance rating of 3 is not as strong as one with a cut resistance rating of 5.
-You need to assess what kind of work you do and what sort of injuries you subject your hands to, so you can choose the right level that is suitable for your line of work.
+You need to assess what kind of work you do and what sort of injuries you subject your hands to, so you can choose the right level of cut-resistant gloves that is suitable for your line of work.

 2. The ANSI Standard Of US